sigma512/outlearn-culture-homework/modules/hubspot-culture-code.md

 <!-- @section -->
 # What's Your Take?
-Now it is time for you to weigh in.
 <!-- @task, "hasDeliverable" : true, "text" : "List 3-5 aspects of HubSpot culture that you feel are most applicable to Outlearn."-->
 <!-- @task, "hasDeliverable" : true, "text" : "What's missing from the HubSpot Culture Code?"-->